Madrestokar/superep/README.md

 CLI Bootstrap

-Minimal CLI environment for macOS.
+Minimal CLI environment for macOS and linux.

 Installs: